WalletWasabi/WasabiDoc/docs/using-wasabi/ColdWasabi.md

 :::warning
 The anonymity set is tied to the wallet that you used to CoinJoin, if you send a mixed coin to another Wasabi Wallet (in this case your hardware wallet), it will have an anonymity set 1 (red) because this wallet doesn't know that the coin was coinjoined.

-You should put a meaningful label when you generate a receive address in your hardware wallet, e.g. "My hot Wasabi 100 anonset" (something that reminds you that you got this utxo from your Wasabi Wallet and it was coinjoined).
+You should use a meaningful label when you generate a receive address in your hardware wallet, e.g. "My hot Wasabi 100 anonset" (something that reminds you that you got this utxo from your Wasabi Wallet and it was coinjoined).
 :::